 If you complete all 7 exercises in the Challenge, over the next 7 weeks, you will become less overwhelmed, be more proactive, and be able to finish what you start.

-In this guide looking at what is time management we will look at the following, you can jump to sections with these links below:
+In this Ultimate Guide looking at what is time management we will look at the following, you can jump to sections with these links below:

 This Challenge is not about time management tips, or time saving ideas.
 It is about your personal time management skills and system (cue laughter).
 Yes, I know you think that you don’t have one, but you do.
 Really, you do.
 You may not like it, and even hate it, for making you late for a meeting, making you forget stuff like a birthday, and cluttering-up your brain.
 But you got to work, you hold down a decent job, and you may even be doing very well at it.
 So, you have time skills and a time management system.
 Now that’s sorted let’s move on…

 This page will take you about 20 minutes to read (this is at an average reading speed of 200 words per minute with 60% comprehension).
 The length of this paper has been purposefully chosen to be read in 20 minutes because this is a about the time we can concentrate.
 Is reading this document going to give you a positive return on your time invested?
 You decide.
 Just know that if you can improve your time management skills system by 0.1% each day, after 10 years it will be 1,004% improved!

 I hope you find this page and the Challenge useful and I wish you every success.

 …their personal time management systems wouldn’t work for you.
 You have to create your own system.
 Of course there are tips, parts that you could use, and bits you could add-on.
 For right now your system is YOUR system and like your cooking skill, your ability to play cards, or how well you network, you cannot just grab someone else’s way.